Welcome to the website of the Advisory Committee on Business Appointments.

 All Crown servants are subject to the Business Appointments Rules.
 The independent Committee advises on applications at the most senior levels.
 Other levels are dealt with by the relevant department.
-The Committee also advises on applications made by former Ministers and special advisers (at all levels).
+The Committee also advises on applications made by former Ministers.

 In advising on an application, the Committee must consider the public interest in light of the Government’s Rules and the law on restraint of trade.
 The Committee may advise on a range of specific conditions to be applied in relation to any appointment.

 The Rules apply to all appointments within two years of leaving office or Crown service.
 Once an individual notifies the Committee that he or she has taken up an appointment, the Committee will make public the advice and any conditions imposed by publishing details here.

 The Committee today (29 October 2014) published its Fifteenth Annual Report, covering 2013-14.